rate3-network/rate3-monorepo/packages/wallet/README.md

 ## Documentation
 * Comments in this project follow the [JSDoc](http://usejsdoc.org/index.html) format.
 * Run the following command to create the documentation for a certain `.js` file.
 For example `jsdoc Account.js`.
-* Run `jsdoc Ledger.js WalletManager.js Trezor.js Account.js -d Docs` to generate documentation for all in the Docs folder.
+* Run `jsdoc Ledger.js WalletManager.js Trezor.js Account.js Anchor.js -d Docs` to generate documentation for all in the Docs folder. this will overwrite the current one.
 * The [documentation](Docs/index.html) is in the `out` or `Docs` folder.
 You can view it in the browser.
+* Check out the [Medium blog post](https://medium.com/rate-engineering) about this package.
+(The link will be updated after it is released.)
 ## Built With
 * [bip39](https://www.npmjs.com/package/bip39) - Mnemonic code for generating deterministic keys
 * [ethereumjs-wallet](https://www.npmjs.com/package/ethereumjs-wallet) - A lightweight Ethereum wallet implementation